feld-m/case-bi-consultant/README.md

 2. For Visualization, please use Tableau.

-3. Using SQL on your database, We're interested in customers who are spending quite a lot with individual orders.
+3. Using SQL on your database, we're interested in customers who are spending quite a lot with individual orders.
 Can you tell us how many customers there are which have placed at least one order in which their total sales amount exceeded 2,000$?